toolleeo/cli-apps/README.md

 * [RecoverPy](https://github.com/PabloLec/RecoverPy) - RecoverPy is a powerful tool that leverages your system capabilities to recover lost files.
 Unlike others, you can not only recover deleted files but also overwritten data.
 * [rip](https://github.com/nivekuil/rip) - Safe and ergonomic alternative to rm.
 * [rmlint](https://github.com/sahib/rmlint/) - A tool to recursively scan a directory tree looking for duplicate and broken files; it outputs statistics and save the list of files in JSON format; it produce a shell script that can be inspected before running it to delete the desire files.
+* [trash-cli](https://github.com/sindresorhus/trash-cli) - Move files and folders to the trash.
 * [tree](http://mama.indstate.edu/users/ice/tree/) - "Recursive directory listing command that produces a depth indented listing of files".
 * [twf](https://github.com/wvanlint/twf) - Standalone tree view file explorer.
 * [vidir](https://github.com/trapd00r/vidir) - vidir allows editing of the contents of a directory in a text editor.